openebs/openebs/k8s/upgrades/0.9.0-1.0.0/README.md

 The upgrade of OpenEBS is a three step process:
 - *Step 1* - Prerequisites
 - *Step 2* - Upgrade the OpenEBS Operator
-- *Step 3* - Upgrade the OpenEBS Volumes from previous versions (0.9.0)
+- *Step 3* - Upgrade the OpenEBS Pools and Volumes from previous versions (0.9.0)

 #### Note: It is mandatory to make sure to that all OpenEBS control plane components and volumes are running with version 0.9.0 before the upgrade.